Return to Instructor Manual

 In this exercise, students are paired off and asked to introduce each other to the class.
 Begin this exercise by distributing 3 X 5 cards to the class.
 Ask each student to write information on the card as follows:

-Text Box: Name
+Name

-you like to visit? important reason
+What place would you like to visit?

-for attending college?
+What is your most important reason for attending college?

 Using the completed cards, tell each pair of students that they have three minutes to interview each other.
 Tell them you will let them know when a minute and a half has passed so each person will have equal time for the interview.
 You can extend the time a little if necessary.
 After each person has had the opportunity to interview the other, students introduce their partner to the class.
 Challenge students to do the introduction without the information card if they can do it.